 Using these stations requires joining the ChargePoint network, and using your ChargePoint card to activate a charging session.
 Known electric car charging networks around the world

 Blink network charging stations are operated by the Car Charging Group, who bought the Blink network when ECOTality went out of business.
-The Blink network has a very poor reputation among EV owners, because it seems CCG is not maintaining the system, and the stations are often broken.
+The Blink network has a very poor reputation among EV owners, because of unreliable charging stations.

 These stations are limited to a 24 amp charge rate.
 So even if you find a working Blink station (the level 2 stations shown here are probably more reliable), the miles gained per hour of charging is limited.